hzi-bifo/AMR_benchmarking/README.md

 ### B. Workflow in steps
 But as the ML model learning process is very time consuming, taking at least 2 months with 20+ CPUs accompanied by 10+ GPUs, we will show you in 6 steps:

-1. Dataset quality control.
+1. Sample quality control.
 (You can skip this step, as we provided the sample list after QC: ./data/PATRIC)

     ```
     bash ./scripts/data_preprocess/qc.sh